 The phenomenon has a name: Anemoia.

 If this is the first time you've heard of the term, don't worry, because you're probably not alone.
-The term was coined in 2014 by author John König and has been gaining more and more traction recently.
+The term was coined in 2014 by author John König and has recently been gaining more and more traction in its use.

 In his book "The Dictionary of Obscure Sorrows" the author tries to fill gaps in the English language.
 He gives a name to feelings that we all know, but for which there was none until now.
-Like, for example, the feeling of nostalgia for a time you couldn't possibly have experienced yourself: Anemoia.
+For example, the feeling of nostalgia for a time that one could not possibly have experienced oneself: Anemoia.

 This feeling is not new.
-In the 90s the music and style of the 70s were the source of inspiration for the youth, in the 00s young people picked up the trends of the 80s again.
+In the '90s, the music and style of the '70s were the source of inspiration for young people; in the '00s, young people picked up on the trends of the '80s.
 The phenomenon runs like a thread through youth culture and has now arrived at Gen Z.

-- Anemoia is the feeling of nostalgia for a time you couldn't have experienced yourself.
+- Anemoia is the feeling of nostalgia for a time that one could not have experienced oneself.

-- The phenomenon is particularly strong in the Gen Z to see.
-The fashion and trends of the 90s and 00s are currently experiencing a comeback in the young generation.
+- The phenomenon is particularly strong in Gen Z. The fashion and trends of the 90s and 00s are currently making a comeback among the young generation.